-Before Gareth could feel a fresh wave of fear at that, the brother with the knife held both of Gareth’s arms behind his back, and the vendor slammed his knee into Gareth’s groin.
+Before Gareth could feel a fresh wave of fear at that, the brother behind him held both of Gareth’s arms behind his back and the vendor slammed his knee into Gareth’s groin.
 Gareth grunted, the air leaving his lungs in a staccato burst, and he fell to the ground, barely registering the pain of his knees hitting the hard dirt.

 “Take my money, just leave me be,” Gareth gasped when his breath finally returned to him.
 He wondered, briefly, what his father would think of him begging like this.
 This was not how Ranulfs behaved, even to save their own lives.

-No one would see and no one would hear.
+No one would see them and no one would hear them.
 Gareth retrieved his pocketbook with shaking hands and threw it at the vendor’s feet.
-The vendor first pulled out Gareth’s Unity identification, holding the laminate papers to the light.
+The vendor rifled through it, pulled out Gareth’s Unity identification, and held the laminate papers to the light.
 “What’s this?”